 Raising her daughters away from Hawai`i, Jill is passionate about passing down the lessons she has learned from her ‘ohana about living with, and sharing, the spirit of Aloha.
 Through Kama’aina Magazine she is also able to perpetuate the culture she grew up with on her island home – by sharing stories of aloha, food, music and culture with readers – as well as helping other Hawaiian-owned businesses connect with our community to find success.

-Jill is married to her husband, Joji, and is a proud mom to her daughers Isabella and Lily and stepsons Brendan and Ethan.
+Jill is married to her husband, Joji, and is a proud mom to daughers, Isabella and Lily, and stepsons, Brendan and Ethan.
 She loves spending time with her family, indulging in noodle dishes and Hawaiian-style desserts, and visiting local bookstores.

 At Kama`aina, we are committed to bringing locals together by sharing stories of aloha and perpetuating the culture we grew up with on our island home.
 We also strive to help Hawaiian-owned businesses and entertainers get the exposure they deserve, in hope they will find success in doing what they love.

 The name came easy, as it describes the people who the magazine is about.
 Literally, “child of the land,” kama`aina derives from the Hawaiian words “kama” meaning “child”, and “`aina” meaning “land”.
 The word “kama`aina” often describes Hawai`i residents regardless of their racial background, and may be considered to be someone who currently lives in Hawai`i or someone who once lived there but has since moved away and who has adopted Hawai`i’s culture as a way of life.